 Jillian Lucas Baker, DrPH, Ed.M.

-Assistant Professor, Master of Public Health Program
+Interim Director and Assistant Professor of Public Health

 St. Benilde Tower 3334

-Dr. Baker is an Assistant Professor of the Master of Public (MPH) Program.
 Dr. Baker holds her doctorate in Public Health from Drexel University with a concentration in Community Health and Prevention.
 She is also a trained community mental health counselor with a B.A. degree from the University of Pennsylvania and a M.Ed. from Temple University.
 She completed one year of postdoctoral training at the National Center on Fathers and Families (NCOFF) at the Graduate School of Education at the University of Pennsylvania.

 Dr. Baker’s research experiences have focused on health disparities issues among children, women, and men.
 The majority of her work has focused on designing and evaluating evidence-based HIV/STI prevention programs for vulnerable populations, nationally and internationally.
 She is interested in investigating cultural and social practices of vulnerable populations and the ways in which health risks are defined and experienced.